top of page

 Peter M. Wachira

-I am currently a Senior lecturer at the University of Nairobi with 10 years’ experience teaching Microbiology and specifically in Mycology.
-My research experience and interests ranges from soil biodiversity monitoring and evaluation, effect of land use change on soil diversity, crop protection, soil nematodes and nematode destroying fungi.
-I have published on soil fungi as biological control organisms, mycorrhiza, crop protection, soil nematode and nematode destroying fungi and other related topics.
-I have worked with and trained several small scale farmers in different parts of Kenya on crop yield improvement and value addition especially on bananas and other crops.
+I am currently a Senior lecturer at the University of Nairobi with 10 years of experience teaching Microbiology and specifically Mycology.
+My research experience and interests range from soil biodiversity monitoring and evaluation to the effect of land use change on soil diversity, crop protection, soil nematodes, and nematode-destroying fungi.
+I have published on soil fungi as biological control organisms, mycorrhiza, crop protection, soil nematode and nematode destroying fungi, and other related topics.
+I have worked with and trained several small-scale farmers in different parts of Kenya on crop yield improvement and value addition, especially on bananas and other crops.
 One example is the ‘Deployment of natural enemies in the ‘attract and kill’ approach for sustainable management of the banana weevil’ in Maragwa, Kenya.
 In EWA-BELT I will be involved in WP2 Traditional and innovative agricultural practices and WP3, improvement of crop and food protection.

 Ouko Abigael